 Have you seen your husband withdraw from you mid-conversation?
-My husband is nonconfrontational so he reverts to grunting or tuning me out.
+My husband is non-confrontational so he reverts to grunting or tuning me out.
 If you are married to an A-type man he may actually shut down by pivoting the conversation to a topic he knows will start a fight.
 What makes him shut down like that while we’re talking?
 In a Marriage counseling session, we learned about toxic words that put us on the defensive and show contempt in marriage.
-These toxic words destroy communication and we know how important communication is in marriage right!?!?.
-Today I want to show you how to replace three of these Toxic Words and see ways to improve communication in a Christian Marriage.
+These toxic words destroy communication and we know how important communication is in marriage right!?!?

 As we discuss words that bring life it is critical to identify words that bring death or toxicity and replace them in our vocabulary.
 You don’t want to allow anything to come out of your mouth that will hurt your husband.

-Ephesians 4: 29 Let no unwholesome word proceed from your mouth, but only such a word as is good for edification according to the need of the moment, so that it will give grace to those who hear.
+Ephesians 4:29 AMP Let no unwholesome word proceed from your mouth, but only such a word as is good for edification according to the need o the moment, so that it will give grace to those who hear.

 There are at least Three Toxic words that create barriers to effective communication in Marriage.